sarahcrisley/final-project/README.md

 ## Project Proposal

-Name(s) of the folks involved in this project:
+Name(s) of the folks involved in this project: Phoebe Jekielek and Sarah Risley

-Working title:
+Working title: Neutral Theory...?

 Project summary (1-2 sentences):

 What is especially interesting (to you!) about this project?: